How AI-Powered Talent Intelligence Is Redefining the 2021 Recruitment Landscape

 Internal hires are a trending topic in recruitment 2021, especially with employees making full use of the various upskilling/reskilling courses available.

-Today’s employees are well-informed on how they want their careers to shape up.
-Keeping that in mind, they often enroll in online courses and certifications to ensure a sustainable career path.
+Today’s employees are well-informed on how they want their careers to happen.
+Keeping that in mind, they often enroll in Many such under/underexplored talent hotspots, online courses, and certifications to ensure a sustainable career path.
+Many such under/underexplored talent hotspots can.

-Due to this, recruiters looking to fill for new job roles should first post in the companies’ internal job board.
-Chances are a few employees will be eager to apply.
+With AI-powered talent intelligence, recruiters can better identify these upskilling trends and map internal talent to emerging roles.
+Due to this, recruiters looking to fill new job roles should first post in the company’s internal job board, something AI-powered talent intelligence platforms can help optimize.
+Chances are, a few employees will be eager to apply.